 - Nod or show that you are actively listening to what they have to say.

-48% of employees are planning to quit.
+48% of employees are considering quitting.
 Find out why.

 3. Speak simply.